a20351766/udo.1.4.0/docs/source/couchdb_as_state_database.rst

 CouchDB pagination
 ^^^^^^^^^^^^^^^^^^

-Fabric supports paging of query results for rich queries and range based queries.
+UDO supports paging of query results for rich queries and range based queries.
 APIs supporting pagination allow the use of page size and bookmarks to be used for both range and rich queries.